Child & Adolescent

 Working with Adolescents:

-Adolescents and Communication in the Modern Day
+Adolescents and Modern Communication:

-Parenting: Reward and Discipline
+Reward and Discipline

 CHILD PSYCHOANALYSIS